rainman456/vidoechat/README.md

 # videochat

 ## Description
-# This is a very basic implementation of a one video call web app using goriila websockets and Webrtc it makes uses of rooms and client ids
+# This is a very basic implementation of a one to one video call web app using goriila websockets and Webrtc it makes uses of rooms and client ids to automatically connects random peers connected

 ## Usage